 Despite the popularity of walking, cars remain the primary form of transportation in Las Vegas.
 Due to a large number of both pedestrians and cars, pedestrian-car accidents are a common occurrence.
 The structure and frame of a car protect the driver and passengers.
 In contrast, pedestrians have no such protection, and consequently, their body absorbs the full force of an impact with a vehicle.
 This often results in tragic circumstances for the pedestrian, including death.

-Statistically, pedestrian vs. motor vehicle accident results in death more than 70% of the time.
+Statistically, a pedestrian vs. motor vehicle accident results in death more than 70% of the time.
 Those who cross prior to the signal or try and play chicken without using the designated crosswalk often do not have a case, unless speeding or failure to drive without lights-on played a role.
-Many pedestrians’ cases occur at night when drivers are intoxicated or under the influence of drugs, misjudge speeds, have impaired depth perception or simply cannot see the pedestrian.
+Many pedestrian cases occur at night when drivers are intoxicated or under the influence of drugs, misjudge speeds, have impaired depth perception or simply cannot see the pedestrian.

 The state’s numbers are on the rise , too, from 35 pedestrian fatalities in 2009 to 91 in 2017.
-In one recent period in Las Vegas, almost 190 pedestrians died and almost 2,000 more suffered crashes with vehicles.
+In one recent period in Las Vegas, almost 190 pedestrians died and almost 2,000 more suffered contact with vehicles.